MarcusWolschon/osmeditor4android/documentation/docs/help/en/Adding way nodes.md

 # Adding way nodes

-THis mode can be entered via the simple mode __Add way__ action, via a long click otherwise, and via the __Append__ action in way and node selection modes.
+This mode can be entered via the simple mode __Add way__ action, via a long click otherwise, and via the __Append__ action in way and node selection modes.

 You can then do one of three things